adrianwestermeier/OMM_Group825/README.md

 OR: "image": ROOT_TO_FILE/YOUR_FILE
 }
 ```
 to create a set of memes.
-TITLE is the title of the meme, NAME_OF_MEME is the name of the meme, TOP_TEXT and BOTTOM_TEXT are the texts you want to write.
-NAME_OF_ZIP is the name under which you want to save the zip file.
+TITLE is the title of the meme, NAME_OF_MEME is the name of the meme and have to be unique, TOP_TEXT and BOTTOM_TEXT are the texts you want to write.
+NAME_OF_ZIP is the name under which you want to save the zip file and have to be unique.
 Send this json to http://localhost:3005/api/createZip

+Note: "top" and "bottom" have to be passed.
+If no text is to be assigned, then leave it empty.
+Example with no top text: {"title":"TITLE", "name":"NAME_OF_MEME", "top":"", "bottom":"TEXT"}

 #### Example create a set of memes
 Example with template: